BruhGaming1776/BananaCrumbs.US/terms-of-service.md

 ### Intellectual Property Rights

 ALL INTELLECTUAL PROPERTY RIGHTS OVER AND IN RESPECT OF THE PRODUCTS AND SERVICES PROVIDED BY BANANACRUMBS, LLC.
 ARE OWNED BY BANANACRUMBS, LLC.
+NO CLAUSES IN THESE TERMS AND CONDITIONS GIVES YOU THE RIGHT TO USE, REUSE, OR RESELL THE DOMAIN NAMES, LOGOS, SERVICES, OR TRADEMARKS OWNED BY BANANACRUMBS, LLC.

 ### Software Use License